bishDOTexe/bishDOTexe.github.io/posts.markdown

 ---
 layout: page
-title: Posts
+title: Extras
-permalink: /posts/
+permalink: /extras/
 ---

-This is a test
+This is mostly a test to see how additional pages are setup.
+You can ignore this page mostly for now lol.